Shraddha260206/shooting-game/README.md

 ## 🚀 About the Game

-**Donut Mayhem: Sky Defenders** is a **vibrant 2D arcade shooter** where you blast your way through waves of adorable yet dangerous donut enemies in an ever-changing sky.
+**VEGGIE MAN** is a **vibrant 2D arcade shooter** where you blast your way through waves of adorable yet dangerous donut enemies in an ever-changing sky.
 Armed with your trusty laser, you'll dodge incoming sweets, take down foes, and watch as the game evolves with your performance

 ### 💥 BOSS MODE
 Time freezes.
 A massive donut boss descends.
 You’ve got **7 seconds** to hit it **10 times** before it disappears forever!